Opusculum philosophica: Philo

 We can think of no better way to end this brief survey of the beliefs and teachings of the Alexandrian philosopher than with his own words.
 "The road that leads to pleasure is downhill and very easy, with the result that one does not walk but is dragged along; the other which leads to self-control is uphill, toilsome no doubt but profitable exceedingly.
 The one carries us away, forced lower and lower as it drives us down its steep incline, till it flings us off on to the level ground at its foot; the other leads heavenwards the immortal who has not fainted on the way and has had the strength to endure the roughness of the hard ascent."
 We feel sure you will agree with this obvious but nonetheless important teaching.
 In regard to our own line of work—the study of Occult Science—Philo said: "As there is no advantage in trees unless they are productive of fruit, so in the same way there is no use in the study of natural philosophy unless it is likely to confer upon a man the acquisition of virtue, for that is its proper fruit."
 Had our material scientists followed this wise advice we would not now have to suffer the horrors of atomic bombs, germ warfare, viral pandemics and the many other 'blessings' the inventive genius of science has so generously bestowed upon mankind.

 On the other hand Philo assures us that "Wisdom is the most Divine and generous of Mistresses, she never closes her school of thought but always opens her doors to those who thirst for the sweet water of discourse, and pouring on them an unstinted stream of undiluted doctrine, persuades them to be drunken with the drunkenness which is sobriety itself."
 Though written long after the true teachings of Hermes had been largely forgotten, these fine words of Philo's echo the words of the Master of Masters we have quoted to you so often: "Seek one that may lead you by the hand, and conduct you to the door of Truth and Knowledge, where the clear Light is that is pure from Darkness, where there is not one drunken, but all are sober, and in their heart look up to him, whose pleasure it is to be seen."
-That 'one', is of course, the Goddess Wisdom, however, and through whomever, She may convey the Holy Truths of God that set us free.
+In part two of this investigation we examine the life and teachings of the Stoic philosopher, Epictetus.

 © Copyright occult-mysteries.org.
 Article published 26 September 2021.